 What Happens if I Don’t Migrate?

 While we’ll continue to maintain our old SDKs and APIs, they will follow our typical end-of-life policy.
 Eventually, we will no longer support the device-centric SDKs and APIs (version 4 and below for mobile, version 15 and below for web).
-We suggest you migrate your application to the new user-centric SDKs and APIs before the end of 2023.

 How to Access These Updates